-The System did not impose any restrictions during the fiscal year on the amount of the loan that the agent bank made on its behalf.
+The System did not impose any restrictions during the fiscal year on the amount of the loans that the agent bank made on its behalf.
 There were no failures by any borrowers to return loaned securities or pay distributions thereon during the fiscal year.
 Moreover, there were no losses during the fiscal year resulting from a default of the borrowers or the agent bank.

 During the fiscal year, the System and the borrowers maintained the right to terminate all securities lending transactions on demand.
 The cash collateral received on each loan was invested, together with the cash collateral or other qualified tax-exempt plan lenders, in a collective investment pool.
-As of September 30, 2002, such investment pool had an average duration of 66 days and an average weighted maturity of 471 days.
+As of September 30, 2003, such investment pool had an average duration of 81 days and an average weighted maturity of 420 days.
 Because the loans were terminable at will their duration did not generally match the duration of the investments made with cash collateral.
-On September 30, 2002 the System had no credit risk exposure to borrowers.
-The collateral held and the market value of securities on loan for the System as of September 30, 2002 were \$1,351,185,401 and \$1,303,348,116, respectively.
+On September 30, 2003 the retirement system had no credit risk exposure to borrowers.
+The cash collateral, non-cash collateral, and market value of securities on loan for the System as of September 30, 2003, was \$839,158,931, \$26,196,059, and \$842,921,815 respectively.

-Gross income from security lending for the fiscal year was \$34,608,645.
-Expenses associated with this income amounted to \$25,412,892 for the borrower's rebate and \$2,319,736 for fees paid to the agent.
+Gross income from security lending for the fiscal year was \$17,031,795.
+Expenses associated with this income were the borrower's rebate of \$13,071,808 and fees paid to the agent of \$997,523.